FAQ - Trade

 How do I access level II quotes?

 We have a couple easy ways to access Level II Quotes.
-From the Trade, All Products page click on the blue arrow next to trade grid and type in a symbol you wish to view.
+From the Trade, All Products page click on the down arrow next to trade grid and type in a symbol you wish to view.
 You can also bring up a Level II on the bottom of any chart.
 From the Charts tab, while you have a symbol charted, look on the far right had side and you will see a sidebar.
 The second tool from the bottom is Level II.
 Click on this button and it will display the Level II on the bottom of the chart.

 Access to real-time data is subject to acceptance of the exchange agreements.
 Level II Quotes are free to non-professional subscribers.
 Professional access and fees differ.
 For details, see our Professional Rates & Fees .